tnordquist/recursion-1/docs/index.md

 ### Example: The factorial function

-<a name="fn1"></a>The _factorial_ function (denoted by an exclamation mark after a non-negative integer, or after a symbol representing such an integer) is used in combinatorics, probability, and many other branches of mathematics.
+The _factorial_ function (denoted by an exclamation mark after a non-negative integer, or after a symbol representing such an integer) is used in combinatorics, probability, and many other branches of mathematics.
 It is most often defined as

 $$
 n! =